 You might also consider filing for bankruptcy.
 While bankruptcy might not be a good idea if a deficiency is your only debt, eliminating your liability for a deficiency is an additional benefit if you're already considering it.

-If you’re a California homeowner who’s behind in mortgage payments and want to learn whether the lender is likely to seek a deficiency judgment, if you have any defenses to a foreclosure, or need information about different ways to avoid a foreclosure, consider talking to a lawyer.
-If you can't afford an attorney, a HUD-approved housing counselor can tell you about foreclosure avoidance options.
+If you're a California homeowner who's behind in mortgage payments and want to learn whether the lender is likely to seek a deficiency judgment, if you have any defenses to a foreclosure, or need information about different ways to avoid a foreclosure, consider talking to a lawyer.